MatheusAlvarez/Mesla-Clone-UI/README.md

 # Mesla-Clone-UI :open_file_folder:

-**Clone of the tesla interface developed in React, through the knowledge of each member of the group in js and css**
+** Mesla-Clone-UI is a Clone of the tesla website developed in React, through the knowledge of each group member in js and css**

 ## :pushpin: Wireframe